niloufargit/Google-Agentic-AI/README.md

 # AGENTIC AI GOOGLE * KAGGLE course

-i participated in google agentic ai this month with oonline courses and assigments using google apk and kaggle
+i participated in google agentic ai courses this month . in this github projetc im solving assigments with google apk and kaggle
 ---

 ## to be able to run the prompt-to-action.ipynb